What is pupillary distance and how do you measure it?

-Your eye doctor typically measures PD as part of your eye exam using a pupillary distance ruler or a corneal reflex pupillometer, calibrated specifically to each eye.
+Your eye care professional typically measures PD as part of your eye exam using a pupillary distance ruler or a corneal reflex pupillometer, calibrated specifically to each eye.

 Stand about 8 inches from a mirror, holding the ruler just above your eyes and flat against your brow.